l

 Suzanne Caporael

 b.
-1949; lives and works in Stone Ridge, New York
+1949 in Brooklyn, NY; lives in Stone Ridge, NY

 Suzanne Caporael came to Tamarind with her head full of paintings.
 In the months leading up to her residency, she had seen several paintings that were previously familiar to her only in reproduction.
 She used the experience to create three small prints.
 For each of these, the artist called upon a remembered detail from a Picasso, a Mondrian, and a Leger, and created a paean to the duration of memory.